 If not now, when?
 What’s your hurry?
 Why is this night different than all other nights?
 Are you experienced?
 When does life begin?
 Why do Jews always answer a question with a question?
 Do you feel lucky?
 Do you love me?
 Are you Jewish?
 What, me worry?

-An interactive art installation: video projection, headphones, step plate, custom electronics, and software
+An interactive art installation with video projection, step plate, custom electronics, and software.

 Lincoln Schatz: 2007 / generative video work (2007): Ken Goldberg, Tiffany Shlain Cube Portrait, spent an hour in the Cube building a structure with books from their library, reading, and having a snack with their daughter Odessa Goldberg.

-The Telegarden: The TeleGarden is an art installation that allows web users to view and interact with a remote garden filled with living plants.
+The Telegarden (2010): The TeleGarden is an art installation that allows web users to view and interact with a remote garden filled with living plants.
 Members can plant, water, and monitor the progress of seedlings via the tender movements of an industrial robot arm.